 Every family has it's go to recipes, the ones with a totally retro vibe that make a steady appearance at dinner after dinner, but somehow never get boring.
-For some it is a classic cake or a kheer, but in my family that dessert is Lemon Velvet and the best way I can describe it is as an eggless lemon mousse.
+For some it is a classic cake or a kheer, but in my family that dessert it is this Easy Lemon Mousse we called Lemon Velvet.
 It is sweet, tart and utterly luscious.
 Like most things I like to make it is also a cinch to pull together and can be used in many ways.

-We usually served lemon velvet in a square or rectangular dish, layered with salty buttery Tuc biscuits, stabilized with two spoons of dissolved gelatin and cut in to squares for serving.
-These days I love prettying it up by serving it in glasses and adding some attitude with crushed gingersnaps.
-You can also layer it with fruit, spread over meringue, use it as a tart filling - the possibilities are endless.
+We used to serve lemon velvet in a square or rectangular dish, layered with salty buttery Tuc biscuits.
+These days I either serve it in one big dish with gingersnap crumbs or in glasses layered with gingersnap crumbs and fruit.
+You can also layer it with just fruit, spread over meringue, use it as a tart filling - the possibilities are endless.

 (between you and me, it's yummiest licked of the spatula ... shhhh)